Rifah Afghanistan Institute

-Rifah Afghanistan Institute (Persian: انستیتوت مسلکی رفاه افغانستان) is one of the private vocational education institutions in Afghanistan that provides vocational education in Business economics, Journalism and Computer science, associate programs.
+Rifah Afghanistan Institute (Dari: انستیتوت مسلکی رفاه افغانستان) is one of the private vocational education institutions in Afghanistan that provides vocational education in Business economics, Journalism and Computer science, associate programs.
 This institute was established in 2014 and taught 1110 students till end of 2017.
 The institute provides free-of-cost education and applies no tuition on students.

 The founder of Rifah Afghanistan Institute is Mr. Said Halim Hashimi.

 History

 Rifah Afghanistan Institute was established in 2014 after registering with the Afghan Deputy Ministry for Technical and Vocational Education and Training of Afghan Ministry of Education.
 It started its educational activities in Kabul, Afghanistan.

 After the institute began the activities, 330 students joined in 2014.
 The institute added the Journalism Department in 2015 and, after that, 450 students joined to the institute.
 After two years, 780 students graduated and earned associate degrees.

 Now the number of Rifah Afghanistan Institutes has reached eight, the number of academic staff reached 24, and the number of students studying the above-mentioned fields reached 330 in 2014.

 The institute's administrative units are Rectorate, Vice-Rectorate of Academics Affairs, Vice-Rectorate of Financial Affairs; Directorate of Students Affaires, Directorate of Culture and Relations; Center for Health and Psychology and Center for Researches and Publications.